Wu Bangguo: First term (2003–2008)

+Second term (2008–2013)

 At the first session of the 11th National People's Congress, he was re-elected as Chairman of the NPC Standing Committee on 15 March 2008, becoming the first person to serve as the NPCSC Chair for more than two terms since Zhu De.
 In April 2008, Wu and other legislative leaders decided, as a general rule, to seek public comment on the first draft of each major bill going forward through online methods.
 In his capacity as NPCSC chair, Wu delivered an annual address each year at the National People's Congress sessions in March.
 These speeches have always noted that China will not adopt multiparty democracy, separation of powers, or a federal system.
 In 2011, Wu proposed the "five don'ts (五不搞) by declaring that "[w]e have made a solemn declaration that we will not employ a system of multiple parties holding office in rotation, diversification of guiding ideology, separation of powers and bicameralism, federalism or privatization".

-On 24 January 2011, Wu told a seminar that, with 236 laws and many more administrative and local legislation, China had accomplished its goal of forming a "socialist system of laws with Chinese characteristics" and that the NPC’s priorities would now shift to "improving" the system.
+On 24 January 2011, Wu told a seminar that, with 236 laws and many more administrative and local legislation, China had accomplished its goal of forming a "socialist system of laws with Chinese characteristics" and that the NPC's priorities would now shift to "improving" the system.
 On 25 February 2011, the NPCSC approved an amendment to the criminal code, decreasing the number of capital crimes for the first time in PRC's history.
 It also criminalized drunk driving.
 On 16 July 2012, Wu attended the launch ceremony of Shenzhou 9 crewed spacecraft.
+Wu retired from the CCP Politburo Standing Committee at the 18th Party Congress in November 2012.
 On 28 December 2012, in one of Wu's final legislative acts, the NPCSC adopted the Decision on Strengthening Network Information Protection, which introduced important provisions for protecting citizens' "electronic personal information" and established a Internet real-name system.

-Wu retired from the CCP Politburo Standing Committee at the 18th Party Congress in November 2012, and was succeeded as NPCSC chairman by Zhang Dejiang in March 2013.
+He was succeeded as NPCSC chairman by Zhang Dejiang in March 2013.
 In his last speech as the NPCSC chair, he said that "we will absolutely not copy models in the Western political system".